jerry1ye10/cis-195-f20/apps/app-5/app-5.md

 ![](/apps/app-5/assets/fig3.png?raw=true)

 ## Part Two
-- TBD: Connect your API data to a firebase database and set up a UI for users to edit park descriptions
+- Write all of the API data into a firebase database
+- Comment out all of your code that makes the API call and instead read the data from your firebase database